7 lessons learnt from screwing up a live server

 The above statement is my assumption.
 It was pretty logic, doesn’t it?
 Just like “If the door is locked, the light is

-off, that means there nobody in the house or everybody in sleep.”
+off, that means there nobody in the house or everybody in sleep.”, but can it be someone still watching TV with no

 light?